arturopala/scala-tree/README.md

 MutableTree\[+T]
 ---

-`MutableTree` is not a `Tree`, but a special tree-like type to handle series of heavy operations on a tree without having to pay a price of intermediate immutable representations.
+`MutableTree` is not a `Tree` per se, but a special `TreeLike` type to handle series of heavy operations on a tree without having to pay a price of intermediate immutable representations.

 This works the best by using the following scenario: